Read about my complete Uinta Highline Trail experience, including prep, gear, logistics, and post-hike impressions.

 We’re hoping to crank out 7 or 8 miles on the first afternoon and then do around 12 miles or more per day over the next 5 days.
 Then we’ll get back to the car and drive the 2 hours back to Salt Lake where we have an AirBnB in a mixed-use development downtown with a washer/dryer in the unit, an exercise facility, and a pool/hot tub.
 Then we’ll feast like every meal is our last meal before flying back home.

-These bags worked perfectly.
+The duffel bags worked perfectly.
 They easily held my 52-liter pack with 5½ days’ worth of food.
 I unloaded some things from my backpack into the duffel to keep the load balanced, but I mostly left the backpack trail-ready.
 The most important thing I did was fold a bandana over and over and use a rubber band (from my lightweight cook kit) to blunt the tips of my trekking poles.
 I wanted to prevent a puncture.
 While we were out on the trail, these duffel bags held all of our other clothing safely in the trunk of the rental car.
 I would absolutely buy these bags again.

 Next: Meal Planning